2nd Biennial Global Agriculture Multidisciplinary International Conference (GAMIC 2026)

 Abstract Submission

-Please note: The abstract submission period has been extended until October 15, 2024.
+Please note: The abstract submission period runs until September 15, 2026.
 Abstract Submission Form

 Abstract Format